 There’s something special about walking into GROK and immediately spotting familiar faces.

 Not just one or two, but dozens.
 Founders, operators, creatives, technologists.
 People from the StartupGVL community who are all building, questioning, experimenting, and showing up.
-Add in the sponsors, the partners, the speakers who feel more like peers than presenters, and it becomes clear pretty quickly.
+Add in the sponsors, the partners, and a lineup of speakers who traveled in from across the country, and it becomes clear pretty quickly.
 This isn’t just a conference you attend.
 It’s one you’re part of.

 And this year, that feeling was everywhere.